MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Send a message

 To send a text message, specify the string you want to send as the activity.
 In the bot's activity handler, use the turn context object's `SendActivityAsync` method to send a single message response.
-Use the object's `SendActivitiesAsync` method to send multiple responses at once.
+Use the object's `SendActivitiesAsync` method to send multiple responses.

 The following code shows an example of sending a message when a user is added to a conversation: